Lux Style Awards

-The Lux Style Awards is an award ceremony held annually in Pakistan since 2002.
-The awards celebrate "style" in the Pakistani entertainment industry, and it is the oldest event dedicated to cinema, television, fashion, music and film industry in Pakistan.
+The Lux Style Awards is an award ceremony which has been held annually in Pakistan since 2002.
+The ceremony celebrates "style" in the Pakistani entertainment industry, such as cinema, television, fashion, and music.
 Categories have changed over the years, but most are awarded by panels of judges who are experts in the respective industries, with some "people's choice" awards in the film and TV categories.

 The ceremonies, which are televised, have usually been held in Karachi, but in some years have taken place in Lahore, Kuala Lumpur and Dubai.

 History

-The Lux Style Awards were created and developed in 2002 by Naheed Chowdhry, the female executive who headed the Unilever Lux team at the time, in collaboration with Frieha Altaf, TV and event producer and former model.
-It is the largest annual awards ceremony held in Pakistan as well as the oldest.
+The Lux Style Awards were created in 2002 by Musharaf Hai, the Chairperson of Unilever Pakistan at the time.
+It is the biggest annual awards ceremony held in Pakistan as of 2018.